What is the Virtual Microscope and what is its FDA breakthrough, BrainSee?

-The first Virtual Microscope, known as DarmiScope, is an advanced, AI-powered, prognostic medical image processing algorithm that analyzes human brain MRI, combines it with basic cognitive screening, scores, and provides quantitative prognosis for mild cognitive impairments, for example, with BrainSee, the product providing the likelihood of progression from mild cognitive impairment to dementia within the next 5 years.
-BrainSee also generates brain maps that localize and quantify microscopic changes throughout the brain.
+The first Virtual Microscope, known as DarmiScope, is an advanced, AI-powered, prognostic medical image processing algorithm that analyzes human brain MRI, combines it with basic cognitive screening, scores, and provides quantitative prognosis for mild cognitive impairments.
+BrainSee, the first Virtual Microscope product with FDA breakthrough designation, provides the likelihood of progression from mild cognitive impairment to dementia within the next 5 years.
+BrainSee can also generate brain maps that localize and quantify microscopic changes throughout the brain.

 Is there a virtual microscope for other organs?

 No. Darmiyan has created DarmiScope, the first virtual microscope of biological tissues.
 Although the core technology is fine-tuned for the human brain, it can be calibrated for other organs as well.

 How does this software resemble a microscope?

 DarmiScope extracts biologically meaningful information from every voxel (3D pixel) of a brain MRI image.
 DarmiScope generates quantitative brain maps, non-invasively, as if the entire brain was analyzed under a microscope.

 What inputs are required?